Share This Post

 Behind the dish, they had Tony Balcan.
 Bailin spoke extremely highly of him:

 “To this day, he’s one of the best high school catchers I’ve ever seen.
 He knew how to call a game, he had a great arm.
-He was a really good hitter (.475 SVG, 27 RBIs), he was just the total package.”
+He was a really good hitter (.475 AVG, 27 RBIs), he was just the total package.”
 Balcan ended up attending C.W.
 Post where he played soccer and was the kicker on the football team.
 His son plays at Half Hollow Hills East now.

 They also had Pat Rock who was Bailin’s best friend from childhood.
 They grew up 4 houses apart and were friends from kindergarten and played little league together.
 He also attended C.W.
 Post where he was the QB of the football team.

 He also noted Ian Beller, who played third base and would slide over to SS when Fagan pitched.
 Their first baseman, Dave Feldman, batted .630 during his senior season.
-Their cleanup hitter, Scott Lineman, played RF and third base and Bailin joked he had more RBIs from suicide squeeze than RBI singles.
+Their cleanup hitter, Scott Lineman, played RF and third base and Bailin joked he had more RBIs from suicide squeezes than RBI singles.
 He wound up being head coach at North Shore HS for many years.

 All told, they had 4 All-County players which was unheard of at that time, and they had a case to have 5.